-- Self-organization: Throughout the conference leading up to the OST event, a bulletin board will be available in a central location.
+Self-organization: Throughout the conference until the day before the OST event, a bulletin board will be available in a central location.
 Any attendee may post a topic for discussion using the sticky notes provided.
 Topics may range from very specific technical questions to broader brain-storming and idea gathering.

-- Timing: To begin Tuesday’s OST, all attendees will gather in the main conference room.
+Timing: To begin the OST, all attendees will gather in the main conference room.
 Those proposing a session will have up to one minute to present their topic.
 Times and locations for each discussion will be coordinated at that time.
-Sessions will have up to 30 minutes, however attendees are free (and encouraged) to move between sessions at any time.
+Sessions will have up to 60 minutes, however attendees are free (and encouraged) to move between sessions at any time.
 OST sessions may finish early, have no one show up, or may be overflowing and have people want to continue the discussion beyond the allotted time.
+If you find that you are not enjoying a session, please leave and move to another session you may enjoy more--this is part of the OST experience.
 All scenarios are expected and a part of OST.

 OST sessions are not intended to be a forum to present a research topic, advertise a product or give a prepared presentation.
 Although slides and demonstrations may be a good medium to help facilitate discussion and explain ideas, open conversation should be the norm.

 Note: In order to schedule rooms and to accomodate as many high-quality OST sessions as possible, the suggestion board will be up only until COB on the day before the session.
 This gives the conference organizers time to schedule rooms; in the case there are more submissions than rooms, the committee will reduce the topics to fit the available space.

 If you have questions about the Open Spaces session, or if you have a topic you would like included contact:Angela Herring, Chair